 Types Of Foundation In Makeup

-A quick search about foundation will unveil thousands of products.
+A quick search about foundation for beginners will unveil thousands of products.
 If you’re just now learning about makeup, it can get a bit overwhelming.
 There are quite a few different types of foundations available.
 All of them have their own pros and cons and are designed to meet specific needs.
 Learning more about the product can help you determine what type of foundation you want now, and what will work best with your lifestyle.

-There are two main types of foundation that you are going to come across: liquid and powder.
+There are two main types of foundation for beginners that you are going to come across: liquid and powder.
 In addition to those, there are several other types on the market.
 However, these are pretty easy to work with for beginners if you want to give them a shot.

 Liquid foundation is typically available for normal, dry, oily, or combination skin.
 (TIP: It’s important to learn your skin type before picking out your foundation.)
 It’s more likely to contain additional ingredients, such as moisturizing ingredients and SPF, than a powder foundation is.